 There are a few other less common account types but we'll stick with these three for now.

-When shopping for Medicare Part C Coverage, you’ll first want an accurate list of any prescription drugs your taking and the doctors you currently see (that you like.)
+When shopping for Medicare Part C Coverage, you’ll first want an accurate list of any prescription drugs you're taking and the doctors you currently see (that you like.)
 You don’t want to evaluate plans that don’t cover your drugs and won’t allow you to see your preferred physicians unless you can’t afford a plan that gives you these options.

 Next, go to Medicare’s Plan Finder.
-You can do a quick search that doesn’t require you to enter all of your Medicare information or a more detailed search that asks for more information but provides targeted results.
+You can do a quick search that doesn’t require you to enter all of your Medicare information, or a more detailed search that asks for more information but provides targeted results.

 The plan finder will ask you a series of questions including whether you want a plan that not only covers Original Medicare while adding additional benefits but also provides prescription drug coverage.
 If you elect to receive quotes that include drug coverage, the plan finder will ask you for a list of your drugs.
 Take the time to enter each so you don’t consider plans that don’t cover your current drugs.

-Last, pick which type of plan you would like and whether you receive held with your Medicare premiums.
+Last, pick which type of plan you would like and whether you receive help with your Medicare premiums.
 The last thing to do is to evaluate the list of options.
 You’ll find that some include limited coverage for vision, hearing, and dental.
 Pay particular attention to the plan’s star rating.
 The higher the rating, the better the plan scored in a variety of metrics.